Query Log

 - Keywords: Search queries with specific keywords.

-- Custom Field: Any field in the query response JSON payload.
-For example you can filter by
+- Custom Field: A user can use this field to search queries for any custom field in the query response JSON payload.
+For example, one could filter by

 intent